 OKWU's scenic 27-acre campus is located in a quiet residential area of the city.
 An eight-acre athletic facility and a 70-acre nature study area are located 1/4 mile north of the main campus.
-Currently, the University also offers non-traditional programs at multiple sites throughout the state of Oklahoma.
-We also have a site in Coffeyville, Kansas.

 Academic Calendar